 Pell Eligible students with exceptionally high financial need are eligible to receive this federal grant.
 Amount may range from a minimum of $400 to a maximum of $1,000.
 Funding is very limited, and priority is given to students whose financial aid application (FAFSA) has been received by March 1st.

 This federal program is the largest federal program available to students.
 All students who file a FAFSA will be considered for a Direct Loan and may receive from $5,500 to $7,500 per year depending on number of credits a student has completed toward their degree.
 Repayment of these funds begins 6 months after the student ceases to be enrolled at least 6 hours.

 The state of Arkansas offers a number of financial aid programs to Arkansas residents who attend college in state.
 The availability of and the requirements governing students' eligibility for these programs are subject to change.
 Applicants from the state of Arkansas should contact the Arkansas Department of Higher Education at 501-371-2000 or go to scholarships.adhe.edu for information on all state financial aid programs.

-This state program provides an annual amount of $1,000 first year, $4,000 second year, $4,000 third year, and $5,000 fourth year depending on the student's performance and course work completed in high school.
-Applications are available online at the Arkansas Department of Higher Ed.
-Website and must be submitted by June 1st.
+This state program provides an annual amount of $1,000 the first year, $4,000 the second year, $4,000 the third year, and $5,000 the fourth year, depending on the student's performance and course work completed in high school.
+Applications are available online at the Arkansas Department of Higher Ed. website (www.adhe.edu) and must be submitted by June 1st.

 Students may find eligibility for other types of Arkansas State aid by checking scholarships.adhe.edu.

-You must apply and be accepted for admission to Lyon before a financial aid award can be made.
-It is recommended that you apply for federal financial aid by mid-February.
+You must be accepted for admission to Lyon before a financial aid award can be made.

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.